-1.2.
+1.4.
 Subject

 Article 119(1) of the SOGL provides an exhaustive list of the methodologies and conditions to be developed in the LFC block operational agreement.
-According to Article 119(1) of the SOGL, the methodologies and conditions according to paragraph a, d e, f, i, j, m, n (Table 1) are not relevant for the FLIALEC block:
+According to Article 119(1) of the SOGL, the methodologies and conditions according to paragraph a, d e, f, g, i, j, k, m and n (Table 1) are without application in the ELIA LFC block: